 How long does it take to pay off medical school debt?

-The time to pay off medical school debt varies widely, typically ranging from five to 25 years.
+The time to pay off medical school debt varies widely, typically ranging from approximately eight to 25 years.
 Factors include the total debt amount, income, repayment plan, and any loan forgiveness programs.
 Many doctors aim to pay off their debt within 10 years, but it can take longer depending on individual circumstances.

 Is medical school worth it financially?